Western Asset examines recent trends in the muni bond market and provides its outlook about conditions ahead.

 Muni/Treasury Ratios and Taxable Equivalent Yields

-Source: Bloomberg Barclays, as of 2/28/17.
+Source: Bloomberg Barclays, as of 7/31/19.
 Past performance is no guarantee of future results.
 For illustrative purposes only and does not represent the performance of any specific investment product.
-Taxable Equivalent Yield (TEY) is based on 43.4% top tax bracket.
+Taxable Equivalent Yield (TEY) is based on 37% top tax bracket.
 An investor may be subject to the federal Alternative Minimum Tax, and state and local taxes may apply.
 Capital gains, if any, are fully taxable.

 - Our fundamental outlook for 2019 remains upbeat for municipal debt as we estimate US growth will come in just below 2%, which a modest downgrade from our previous estimates but still supportive of credit fundamentals.

 A quick glance at various sectors:

 - Airports have benefitted from a good economic backdrop, and budget airlines are raising growth of smaller airports.

 - Marine ports exhibit good fundamentals, in our opinion, but remain vulnerable to tariffs.

 - Healthcare has good fundamentals with fair valuations, in our opinion, but is facing challenging value-based reimbursement models and upcoming campaign rhetoric.

 - We believe the Water & Sewer sector has solid credits, but some facilities are facing large maintenance capital programs.